A Restricted SVD type CUR Decomposition for Matrix Triplets

-\pg{\begin{experiment} {\rm In some applications, a user is not only interested in selecting the ``best" feature subset is not enough; cost considerations associated with those features also need to be taken into account.
-For instance, in medical diagnosis, medical tests incur a cost and risk, whereas symptoms observed by medical practitioners or patients may be cost-free, but each diagnosis determined by a medical test is associated with its own cost and risk.
-It is, therefore, crucial to save monetary costs and sparing patients from unpleasant or dangerous clinical tests (which can be quantified as costly).
-In the image analysis domain, the computational expense of features usually constitutes the time and space complexities of the feature acquisition processes.
-Modelers are often interested in reducing this cost by selecting only relevant and ideally ``inexpensive" variables is a typical modeler's goal.
+\begin{experiment} {\rm In certain applications, selecting the ``best" feature subset is not enough; cost considerations associated with those features also need to be taken into account.
+For instance, in medical diagnosis, medical tests incur a cost and risk, whereas symptoms observed by patients or medical practitioners are usually cost-free.
+Thus, reducing monetary costs and sparing patients from unpleasant or dangerous clinical tests (which can be quantified as costly variables) is essential.
+In image analysis, feature acquisition processes' time and space complexities generally constitute the computational cost of features.
+As such, reducing this cost by selecting only relevant and ideally ``inexpensive" variables is a typical modeler's goal.

 In this experiment, we evaluate the efficacy of the CUR, the GCUR, and the RSVD-CUR methods in selecting relevant features that enhance prediction accuracy while keeping feature acquisition costs low in the presence of correlated noise.
 We demonstrate how RSVD-CUR factorization can be used in this context using the Thyroid disease data set from the UCI repository.
 The problem is to determine whether a patient referred to the clinic has hypothyroidism.
 The data set comprises three classes: normal (not hypothyroid), hyperfunction, and subnormal functioning.
 Given that 92\% of the patients are not hyperthyroid, a good classifier must have an accuracy significantly higher than 92\%.